michelp/glaph/README.md

 # glaph: Generics Library for GraphBLAS

-glaph is an include-only C library of macros that make working with the GraphBLAS API less C like and more "Python like".
+glaph is an include-only C library of macros and inline functions that make working with the GraphBLAS API less C like and more "Python like".
 Just copy the header files into your project and do:

     #include "glaph.h"